Baltimore Orioles (minor league): Second minor league team, 1916–1953

 The team entered the Governors' Cup playoffs in the International circuit in 1936, 1937, and 1940, but did not win another pennant until the "war year" of 1944.
 The team was leading the League on July 4 of that year, when their home wooden and steel beamed stadium, Oriole Park (formerly Terrapin Park of 1914), burned down.
 Even after relocating several blocks northwest to the old 1922 football bowl of Municipal Stadium on 33rd Street Boulevard (also known as "Baltimore Stadium"), the team seemed to have a hard time recovering from that loss, playing lackluster ball through the rest of the season and losing their last game, only to strangely "back into the championship" when the second place team, the Newark Bears, also lost their recent games.
+The Orioles, under manager Alphonse "Tommy" Thomas, went on to win the Junior World Series that year, four games to two, against Louisville.

+The 1944 postseason was notable for the largest crowds drawn by the Orioles, as 32,913 turned out for a playoff matchup against Buffalo, which would then be dwarfed by a record 52,833 fans that showed up to Game 4 of the Junior World Series against Louisville, setting an all-time record for a Minor League Baseball postseason game.

-The Orioles, under manager Alphonse "Tommy" Thomas, went on to win the "Junior World Series" that year, four games to two, against Louisville.
-Six years later, with the shackles of war-time baseball cast off, in 1950, under manager Nick Cullop, Baltimore won the league championship again, only to lose the "Junior World Series" to the Columbus Red Birds of Ohio, four games to one.
+With the shackles of war-time baseball cast off, the Orioles drew 620,726 fans in 1946, setting an International League attendance record that endured for nearly four decades.
+In 1950, under manager Nick Cullop, Baltimore won the league championship again, only to lose the "Junior World Series" to the Columbus Red Birds of Ohio, four games to one.

 In 2001, the Orioles teams of 1919, 1920, 1921, 1922, 1923, and 1924 were recognized as being among the 100 greatest minor league teams of all time.

 Back to the majors

+The huge crowds of the 1944 postseason suddenly sprung Baltimore into the conversation for a future MLB franchise.
+The success of the minor league Orioles ironically hastened their demise, as it helped spur the city of Baltimore to re-build Municipal Stadium into a major league-caliber venue.

 After the 1953 season, the St. Louis Browns moved to Baltimore and took the name of the Baltimore Orioles.
 The last minor league/International League Orioles team (of 1916–1953) re-located to Richmond (coincidentally just as had the earlier Orioles team in 1914), this time as the Richmond Virginians from 1954 to 1964, later relocating as today's Toledo Mud Hens franchise in northwest Ohio since 1965.